 The bill amends and reenacts section 57-02-08.9 of the North Dakota Century Code, which pertains to the primary residence credit for property taxes.
-It establishes that a taxpayer is entitled to a credit of five hundred dollars against property tax due on their primary residence, with the credit not exceeding the amount of property tax owed.
-The bill clarifies the definition of "primary residence" and introduces new terms such as "qualifying trust" and "trustor."
-It specifies that only one credit can be applied against property taxes for any primary residence and outlines the eligibility criteria for individuals who may be temporarily absent from their primary residence due to confinement in care facilities.
+It establishes that a taxpayer is entitled to a credit of five hundred dollars against the property tax due on their primary residence, with the credit not exceeding the amount of property tax owed.
+The bill clarifies the definition of "primary residence" and introduces new terms such as "qualifying trust" and "trustor," while also specifying that only one credit can be applied per primary residence.
+Additionally, it allows individuals who are temporarily absent from their primary residence due to confinement in a care facility to still qualify for the credit, provided their residence is not rented out.

 Prepared by the Legislative Council staff for Senator Patten: 57-02-08.9